huyanh995/websim/README.md

 # websim_api
 An automatic simulation and checking submission for websim.\
-Developed by Huy Anh Nguyen, collaboration with Le Dang Cuong with help from Ho Duc Nhan and Luong Anh Vu.
+Developed by **Huy Anh Nguyen**, collaboration with Le Dang Cuong with help from Ho Duc Nhan and Luong Anh Vu.

-# Before using, create a config.py file in common/ contains:
+## Before using, create a config.py file in common/ contains:
 * Your account information:

 ```python